 What You’re Doing Wrong in the Game

 You might see in some forums like Reddit or Steam Community that some people share the sentiments of the game being boring.
-I mean, at first, it kinda sound and plays very boring.
-But the game itself isn’t really boring.
+I mean, at first, it kinda sounds and plays very boring.
+But the game itself isn’t boring.
 It’s filled with a lot of activities that’ll keep you hooked, especially if you like these types of games.

 The amount of work you’ll have to do in Stardew Valley is like comparing an ant to a human.
-The game might be tedious and slow burn at first, but that’s basically what it’s like to farm.
+The game might be a tedious and slow burn at first, but that’s basically what it’s like to farm.
 I mean, it’s even better in Stardew Valley since you can experience more than just idle farming.